-Figure 9: (a) The interactive window for the Spectrum Extraction actor for the first LoSO in the data supplied with Reflex 1.0. (b) Same as (a) but after iteration of the corresponding uves\cal\wavecal pipeline recipe.
+Figure 13: The interactive window for the Spectrum Extraction actor for the first LoSO in the data supplied with Reflex 1.1.

+Figure 14: Same as Fig. 13 but after iteration of the corresponding uves_obs_scired pipeline recipe.

-Figure 10: The interactive window for the Spectrum Extraction actor for the first LoSO in the data supplied with Reflex 1.0 after iteration of the corresponding uves\cal\wavecal pipeline recipe and rebinning to a resolution of 1 Ang.
+Figure 15: The interactive window for the Spectrum Extraction actor for the first LoSO in the data supplied with Reflex 1.1 after iteration of the corresponding uves_obs_scired pipeline recipe and rebinning to a resolution of 1 Ang.

 Below the plots displaying the spectra are four smaller plots which show the S/N of the extracted spectrum (upper-left), the spatial FWHM (upper-right), the "Ripple" parameter (lower-left), and the science object position on the slit (lower-right), all as a function of the spectral order.
-The ripple parameter is a measure of any systematic oscillations in the extracted spectrum, and should have values less than $\sim$ 5 over all orders to indicate that such oscillations are not present.
+The ripple parameter is a measure of any systematic oscillations in the extracted spectrum, and should have values less than \sim 5 over all orders to indicate that such oscillations are not present.

 Use the buttons at the top of the interactive window to inspect these plots in detail, especially the extracted spectra.
-For instance, you could zoom in on the broad absorption feature at 4343 Ang.
+For instance, you could zoom in on the absorption feature at 5412 Ang.